OLC-Bioinformatics/ConFindr/docs/install.md

 ## Downloading ConFindr Databases

+As of ConFindr 0.7.0, databases for detecting contamination in _Escherichia_, _Listeria_, and _Salmonella_ derived from core-gene schemes are freely available and will be automatically downloaded by ConFindr when it runs.
+If you only want to run ConFindr on these three genera, nothing further is necessary.
+If you want to run ConFindr on any other genera, keep reading on how to get access to the necessary databases.

-ConFindr uses the ribsomal multi-locus sequence typing (rMLST) scheme to detect contamination.
+ConFindr uses the ribosomal multi-locus sequence typing (rMLST) scheme to detect contamination in genera other than the ones listed above.
 These databases are freely available, but you will need to jump through a few hoops before you can get access to them due to an associated [licence agreement](https://pubmlst.org/rmlst/rMLST_licence.pdf).